dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

     List<int> l = [x, y, .. b ?
 [1, 2, 3] : []];
     ```

-    Here, if `b` is false, it is not required that any value actually be constructed for the empty literal since it would immediately be spread into zero values in the final literal.
+    Here, if `b` is false, it is not required that any value actually be constructed for the empty collection expression since it would immediately be spread into zero values in the final literal.

 * The empty literal is permitted to be a singleton if used to construct a final collection value that is known to not be mutable.
 For example: